guru245/vim-studio/README.md

 # VIM Studio

 Can we turn Vim into an IDE?
 Yes, we can.
 It works even better and faster than any traditional IDE.
-Let's see.
+Let's dive right in.

 ![overview](./.imgs/overview.png)